-What: Situated in the limestone Houng Tich mountains, the Houng Pagoda, also known as the Perfume Pagoda in English, is the fulcrum of one of the most important Buddhist festivals in Vietnam.
-For an incredible 3 months, hundreds of thousands of pilgrims, by foot and by boat, embark on a spiritual journey towards Houng Tich Cave in search of blessings of love, prosperity and even fertility.
+What: Situated in the limestone Huong Tich mountains, the Huong Pagoda, also known as the Perfume Pagoda in English, is the fulcrum of one of the most important Buddhist festivals in Vietnam.
+For an incredible 3 months, hundreds of thousands of pilgrims, by foot and by boat, embark on a spiritual journey towards Huong Tich Cave in search of blessings of love, prosperity, and even fertility.
 And for the young at heart, the festival is also known as a good time for romance and courtship.

 Where: My Duc District, 60 kilometers southwest of Hanoi

 When: From the 6th day of Lunar New Year to the 6th day of the third lunar month

 Why: If the serene boat rides along the breathtaking Yen River aren’t enough, the festival is a once-in-a-lifetime opportunity to peek behind the curtains and experience firsthand the spiritual life of the Vietnamese people.
 With amazing local delicacies, shows, and activities, amidst the backdrop of apricot flowers and Buddhist temples, you might end up never leaving.
 Who knows, maybe some of that good luck might also rub off on you.